Lullerena/Bioinformatics_group2/README.md

 d2 = Death rate of lynxes

 ### Model 1
 - During the first model, the population starts with 0.5 plant, 0.5 hares and  0.5 lynxes.
-All these three populations grow and decay following a sinusoidal curve within a period of 70 months.
+All these three populations grow and maintain a constamt pattern following a period of 70 months.
 The paraameters for the first model are: a1 = 8;
 a2 = 0.8 ;
 b1 = 8;